jacobp100/sciline-editor/README.md

 It's worth highlighting that nodes that contain child nodes are reduced with their child nodes already folded.
 When converting the fraction example to MathML (where `'output` is a string), `num` and `den` would be strings, and `superscript` would be `option(string)`

 Also of note here is we do some grouping of like-elements: digits, functions, and tables to name a few.
 This makes transforms easier, while allowing a very flat raw element data structure.
-There's no hard-and-fast rules for when to group, it's normally done when it significantly simplifies code in either the mml or value processing code
+There's no hard-and-fast rules for when to group, it's normally done when it significantly simplifies code in either the MathML or value AST processing code

 A side note is that we never fully construct a node-based AST, as the reduction can be done at the same time as we form the AST